rovinski/rovinski.github.io/applicants/ga_guide.md

 Your effort is expected to be 3-4x the number of credit hours, so 4.5-6 hours of work per week for 9941 and 9-12 hours per week for 9953.
 We will meet roughly every 1-2 weeks while classes are in session to keep track of progress and guide the project direction.
 A short final report is expected at the end of the term.

 **You must email me a request to register before signing up for a course.** I generally do not take first-semester students unless they have demonstrated significant experience in undergrad in the area of interest.
 I also have limited slots for students - some semesters I may not be looking to mentor any students.
-To make a request, you should send me an email with:

-1. A copy of your CV
-2. Your undergraduate transcript
-3. Your graduate transcript (if a graduate student)
-4. A description of what areas of research you are interested in and why
-5. Field(s) of study you are interested in for the project (computer architecture, EDA, VLSI)
-6. Any ideas for a potential project (if you have one)
+If this opportunity interests you, please [contact me](#contact-me).

 # Paid Research Assistant
 I sometimes have additional funding to pay students as research assistants.
 I usually look to recruit paid research assistants from [(1)](#volunteer-research-assistant) or [(2)](#independent-study-student) who have demonstrated successful research.
 Paid research positions are contingent on whether I currently have a funded project which requires additional student help.

+# Contact Me
+To make a request, you should send me an email with:

+1. What type of position you are applying for
+2. A copy of your CV
+3. Your undergraduate transcript
+4. Your graduate transcript (if a graduate student)
+5. Field(s) of study you are interested in for the project (computer architecture, EDA, VLSI) and why
+6. Your future goals (Master's/PhD program, industry job, try out research, etc.)

+If you have ideas for a potential project that you think I would be a good mentor for, please feel free to pitch them!